In this section

 Results have now been updated to show the top individual times:

-King Henry VIII fielded two girls teams, our ‘A’ team comprising Penny Oliver, Louisa Woolley, Emma Kempton and Rachael Abbey, and coming in 29th place.
-Running in our B team (35th) was Rhiannon Cope, Beth Gardiner, Rosie Rushton and Chloe Jenkins.
-From Coventry we also welcomed two Bablake teams (31st and 33rd).
+King Henry VIII’s brought two girls teams to the race: our ‘A’ team comprising Laura Hobbs, Louisa Woolley, Rosie Rushton and Charlotte Cleasby; they came in at 26th place.
+Running in our B team were Emily Smith, Laura McTernan, Sarah Brown and Hannah Pilbeam, placing 28th.
+From Coventry we also welcomed Bablake (11th) and Tile Hill Wood (20th).
 It is worth remembering that schools travel the length and breadth of the country to attend the race that we proudly host, and we should expect to find ourselves up against some strong competition!